 Skateboard trucks are the metal T-shaped pieces that mount onto the underside of the skateboard and keep your skateboard wheels and bearings securely attached to the deck.
-They are a key component to the skateboard and can affect the way you ride.
-Trucks can be adjusted for turns or tricks.
+They are a key component to the skateboard, and can affect the way you ride.
+Trucks can be adjusted to perform tighter turns or tricks.
 You can choose softer bushings for easy turning or hard bushings for stiff turning.
 How loose or tight you keep your trucks depends on your personal preferences.
-Skateboard trucks typically consist of a base plate, axle, hanger, kingpin and kingpin nut, bushings and washers.
+Skateboard trucks typically consist of base plate, axle, hanger, kingpin and kingpin nut, bushings and washers.

 In order to understand your trucks and how they behave, you might want to learn about its components.
 Skateboard truck technology has made quite some progress since skateboarding was invented.
 All the different parts play an important role to make your truck perform and behave as a solid trustworthy truck should.
 Let’s start with a quick overview of the components of a skateboard truck:

 The base plate is the rectangular metal part of the skateboard's trucks that gets bolted onto the bottom of the skateboard deck.
 The base plate is usually held onto the deck using skateboard hardware (nuts and bolts, usually specific sizes and lengths).
 The kingpin and the pivot cup can be found in the base plate.
 Sometimes, the base plate will have a riser or shock pad sandwiched in between itself and the deck.
 The reason for shock pads is to keep the deck from developing stress cracks.

 2.Axle & Axle nuts